-As many of you know, I recently refinanced my mortgage for the fourth time in ten years.
-Since then I have become familiar with that eternal mortgage loan enigma better known as the junk fee.
-I always challenge the more questionable junk fees and never take them for granted.
-You should too.
+Thanks to two home purchases and refinancing my mortgage five times, I’ve become very familiar with that eternal home loan enigma known as the mortgage junk fee.
+As a result, I always challenge the more questionable junk fees — and you should too.

 1. Comparison Shop

-The best way to fight excessive junk fees is to comparison shop your loan and make sure that you try to negotiate each junk fee down to at least the lowest price you have received from amongst all of the lenders surveyed.
+The best way to fight excessive junk fees is to comparison shop your loan and make sure that you try to negotiate each one down to, at the very least, the lowest price you receive.

 2. Challenge Questionable Fees As Early As Possible

 It’s important to understand that the time to challenge these fees is not when you’re at the settlement table signing papers.
 Instead, do it after you’ve got several estimates in hand from which you can compare fees.